ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why leadership relies on confidence theater.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how the illusion of control keeps society functioning.

 ---